giantswarm/docs/src/content/basics/nodepools/index.md

 The new definition schema for v5 allows for defining cluster and node pool details in one file, to be submitted for creation via the [`gsctl create cluster`](/reference/gsctl/create-cluster/) command.

-## Support
+## Limitations

+- Clusters can have at most 50 node pools.
+This is limited by the AWS service quota named "IPv4 CIDR blocks per VPC" in the [VPC section](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html).
+The default here is 5, so make sure to request an increase of this limit via the AWS console.

+- Clusters without worker nodes (= without node pools) cannot be considered fully functional.
+In order to have all required components scheduled, worker nodes are required.
+For that reason, we deactivate any monitoring and alerts for these clusters and don't provide any proactive support.

-Please note that we do not monitor node pools with less than three worker nodes and do not provide any proactive support for those.
+- We also do not monitor node pools with less than three worker nodes and do not provide any proactive support for those.

-Also please note that we do not monitor a cluster without any node pools.
+- When creating a new node pool, the master node of the cluster is re-created.
+This causes a downtime of the Kubernetes API of a couple of minutes.

 ```
 TODO

 - Consequences for maximum cluster size (IP range)
-- Master is re-created when adding/removing a node pool
 ```

 ### Further reading